Find Grad Schools

 96 Yearly Graduations

 New York University comes in at #5 on our list of the most popular colleges offering master's degrees in english language & literature.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
 During the most recent year for which we have data, 96 people received their master's degree in english language & literature from NYU.
-Of these students, 66% were women and 24% were members of underrepresented racial-ethnic groups.
-New York University english language & literature graduates who receive their master's degree go on to jobs earning a median salary of $43,520.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 76% were women.

 #6